-Ten (10) noise events were identified during this monitoring period for further investigation.
-Seven (7) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
+Nine (9) noise events were identified during this monitoring period for further investigation.
+Three (3) events were associated with road traffic noise (i.e., a truck horn or airbrake) occurring along Cudgen Road.
 They are not judged to be noise events occurring on site or related to construction activities.
-These events were dismissed from the analysis.
+This event was dismissed from the analysis.

-Three (3) noise events were identified as construction related.
+Six (6) noise events were identified as construction related.
 All of these events occurred during works within close proximity of the monitors and occurred over a singular fifteen (15) minute period.
-All three (3) noise events are below the relevant noise management limits (NMLs).
+All six (6) noise events are below the relevant noise management limits (NMLs).